USGS Forecast: Episode 48 Expected May 22-26

 Is it safe to visit Kilauea during an eruption?

 Between episodes, yes — Hawaii Volcanoes National Park is usually fully open and safe.
-During active episodes, the park may close temporarily (Episode 44 caused a same-day closure).
-Tephra, vog (volcanic smog), and road closures are the main hazards.
-The park reopens quickly after episodes end — typically within hours.
+During active episodes, the park may close temporarily due to tephra hazards.
+Recent episodes (46-47) produced only fine ash and Pele's hair, not the softball-sized reticulite from Episode 44.
+The park reopens quickly, typically within hours of an episode ending.

 When was Kilauea's last eruption?